JeorvalCM/Digital-Economy/Last assignment.md

 ## 6. What should a data management strategy be based on and why?
 (Jeorval)

 In business plans to use information for competitive advantage and support the company's objectives.

+## 7. What are the deliverables for a strategic plan for data management?
+(Jeorval)

+A Data Management Charter, a data management scope statement and a data management Implementation Roadmap

+## 8. As a data engineering student, do you think there should be a data ethics course?
+(Jeorval)

+Definitely, because sometimes a bad handling of data can bring unfavorable consequences both to us and to the company where we are working.